mistersouza/ayrton-senna/README.md

 9. __Media and Journalists:__ Users members of press and media outlets looking for information and stories related to Ayrton Senna for reporting or documentary purposes.

 10. __General Public:__ Any user curious about Ayrton Senna's life, career, and impact, including those seeking to participate in community discussions or events related to his legacy.

+### User Stories

++ __Business Partner Perspective:__ As user, I want to explore how I can associate my brand or company with Ayrton Senna's legacy for strategic marketing and sponsorship opportunities.
++ __Educational User Perspective:__ As user, I want to access comprehensive sports history and leadership studies resources available on the website, enhancing the learning experience for students and scholars.
++ __Racing Enthusiast Perspective:__ As user, I want to delve into Ayrton Senna's illustrious racing career, reliving his iconic moments and understanding his impact on the world of motorsports.
++ __Inspiration Seeker Perspective:__ As user, I want to explore how Ayrton Senna's life and principles continue to influence people from diverse fields, empowering them to strive for excellence.
++ __Community Engagement Perspective:__ As user, I want to contribute my personal stories and experiences related to Ayrton Senna, fostering a sense of community and shared appreciation for his legacy.